Can you remember what you felt like while you were putting together your first real estate or mortgage transaction?

 How did you solve it for them?

 I remember when I got my first listing — it was Mr. Karakas, in Burbank, Illinois.
-He was a FSBO.
-I hounded him everyday with phone calls, mailings and visits until he finally surrendered.
+He was an FSBO.
+I hounded him every day with phone calls, mailings and visits until he finally surrendered.